 - 1. Details of all deposits must be entered on a copy paying-in slip, counterfoil or listed in a supporting book. - 2.
 Schools must not hold more than £1,000 cash on site at any one time. - 3.
 All signatories listed on the bank mandate must provide specimen signatures to the relevant finance staff. - 4.
 Authorised signatories must not approve payment relating to goods or services for which they are being reimbursed. - 5.
 BACS or Bank Transfer payments must allow for at least two levels of authorisation (e.g. inputter, first approver and second approver). - 6.
 Cheques and cash payments must not be used for goods/services. - 7.
-The cardholder must provide all accompanying receipts. - 8.
-The receipts must reconcile to the purchasing card statement and be submitted to the relevant finance staff each month within five days of receipt. - 9.
-The statement and expenditure form must then be authorised and dated by the card holder's line manager - 10.
+Purchasing card holders must provide all accompanying receipts. - 8.
+The receipts must be submitted to the relevant finance staff each month within five days of receipt, and the relevant finance staff must reconcile these to the purchasing card statement. - 9.
+The statement must then be authorised and dated by the card holder's line manager - 10.
 All purchasing card balances must be paid off in full by Direct Debit. - 11.
-The holders of DCAT purchasing cards must not under any circumstances borrow money using these cards. - 12.
+The holders of purchasing cards must not under any circumstances borrow money using these cards. - 12.
 The school must not borrow money outside DCAT. - 13.
 Expenses must only be reimbursed by BACS. - 14.
 The finance staff are responsible for ensuring the petty cash is reconciled at least weekly, during which the cash must be physically counted. - 15.
 The count should be completed with two people present, who must both sign the reconciliation.